SwarmManager¶

 Initialize() |

 Allocates buffers and binds the visual manager.
-Called automatically on the first spawn; call it manually only to pre-allocate. |
+Called automatically in Awake when Initialize On Awake is enabled (the default); falls back to the first spawn when that option is off.
+Call it manually only to pre-allocate. |

 ResetSimulation() |